delphictruth/whenedenwaslost-01/src/site/notes/Characters/Aspen Draig.md

 **Affiliations**::  [[Organizations/Rebellion\|Rebel Alliance]]
 ## History & Plot Significance

-Aspen has very little plot significance, and not much is known about her given that [[Characters/Cain Draig\|Cain Draig]] was raised as [[Characters/Fecility Beauregard\|Fecility Beauregard]]'s own son.
+Aspen has very little plot significance, and not much is known about her given that [[Characters/Cain Draig\|Cain Draig]] was raised as [[Characters/Felicity Beauregard\|Felicity Beauregard]]'s own son.